Janus Henderson UK Responsible Income Fund

 &/or ESG Overview:

-The Fund aims to provide an income with the potential for capital growth over the long term (5 years or more).
-The Fund seeks a responsible approach to investing in UK companies by incorporating environmental, social and governance (ESG) factors in investment decisions and avoiding companies that the investment manager considers to be involved in business activities that may be environmentally and/or socially harmful.
+The Fund seeks a responsible approach to investing in UK companies by incorporating environmental, social, and governance (ESG) factors in investment decisions and avoiding companies that the investment manager considers to be involved in business activities and behaviours that may be environmentally and/or socially harmful.

 Primary fund last amended: